Apostolique/Vyne-Language/README.md

 #### :small_orange_diamond: Do

-The do statement just runs code in it's block.
-It also provides an else statement which is always executed:
+The do statement just runs code.
+It also provides an else statement which is always executed if the do was executed:

 ```csharp
 do {